edbzn/edbzn.github.io/content/blog/state-of-rspack-in-angular/index.md

 ### Module Federation

-In his article [Nx and Angular with Rspack and Module Federation](https://www.angulararchitects.io/blog/nx-with-rspack-and-module-federation/), Manfred Steyer explains how to use Module Federation with Rsbuild and Nx.
+In this article [Nx and Angular with Rspack and Module Federation](https://www.angulararchitects.io/blog/nx-with-rspack-and-module-federation/), Manfred Steyer explains how to use Module Federation with Rsbuild and Nx.
 It is a great resource to get started with this setup.

 ### TypeScript project references